 The Elizabethville Area Authority routinely monitors for contaminants in your drinking water according to federal and state laws.
-The following table shows the results of our monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+The following table shows the results of our frequently.
 Some of our data is from prior years in accordance with the Safe Water Drinking Act.
 The date has been noted on the sampling results table.

-un e sam Jing res sults table.
-Detecte d San nple l Resu lts Contaminant Level range of violation Sources of (year of test) MCL MCLG Detected detections units Y / N Contamination Barium (2021) 2 2 0.006 (a) ppm NO Natural mineral present in some groundwater Radium 228 (2015) 5 5 1.1 (a) pCi/ pCi/L NO Occurs naturally in ground- water in the northeastern U.S. Total Trihalomethanes (2022) 0.08 0.08 3.4 (a) ppm ppm No Disinfectant by product of chlorine use Contaminant (year of test) AL MCLG 90th percentile units sites /e AL violation Y / N Sources of ontamination Lead (2020) 15 0 < 1 ppb 0 NO Corrosion of household plumbing Copper (2020) 1.3 1.3 0.223 ppm 0 NO Corrosion of household plumbing Chlorin e Res idual (as C) Highest Monthly Average Result Range of Results MRDL MRDL 0.75 ppm 0.54 - 0.95 ppm 4.00 ppm By-products, Nitrite, contaminants Synthe were n tic and Vo ot-detecte taminant olatile Organic (ed.
-Your drinkir Compour ng water I through nds, Gro meets o our moi ss Alpha r exceed nitoring a a, Radium Is all feder and testing n, Arsenic, Nitrate, Di 226 and Total Uraniur al and state requirem programs, the EPA h m.
-All these ents.
+Detected Sample Results Contaminant Level range of violation Sources s of (year of test) MCL MCLG Detected detections units Y/N Contamination Barium (2024) 2 2 <0.010 (a) ppm NO Natural mineral present in (,) ppm some groundwater Radium 228 (2021) 5 5 0.336 (a) pCi/L NO Occurs naturally in ground- water in the northeastern U.S. Total Trihalomethanes Disinfectant by proc luct of chlorine (2024) 0.08 0.08 7.7 ((a) ppn No USE Contaminant 90th # of sites violation Sources Sources of (year of test) AL MCLG percentile units above AL Y/N Contamination Lead (2022) 15 0 < 1 ppb () NO Corrosion of household P.F.S. plumbing Copper (2022) 1.3 1.3 0.223 ppm (0 NO NO Corrosion of household plumbing Chlorine Residual (as Cl) Highest Monthly Average Result Range of Results MRDL 0.72 ppm 0.050 - 0.98 ppm 4.00 ppm As shown in the table, our system had no violations.
+We also tested for Total Coliform, Arsenic, Nitrate, Disinfectant By-products, Nitrite, Synthetic and Volatile Organic Compounds, Gross Alpha, Radium 226 and Total Uranium.
+All these contaminants were not-detected.
+Your drinking water meets or exceeds all federal and state requirements.
+Although some contaminants were detected through our monitoring and testing programs, the EPA has determined that your water IS SAFE at these levels.